ClubToCode/Notzy/CONTRIBUTING.md

 ## Styleguides

-Please follow these styleguides when contributing to [Reslink-Dashboard]():
+Please follow these styleguides when contributing to [Learner-Project-Todo-app]():

 -   Use clear and concise language
 -   Follow the appropriate language-specific style guide, such as the [Google Style Guides](https://google.github.io/styleguide/), to maintain consistency in your code.